peterhan91/CheXzero/README.md

 <img width="848" alt="Screen Shot 2022-09-15 at 10 57 16 AM" src="https://user-images.githubusercontent.com/12751529/190451160-a919b363-6005-4cd4-9633-b194392bd728.png">

-This repository contains code to train a self-supervised learning model on chest X-ray images that lack explicit annotations and evalute this model's performance on pathology-classification tasks.
+This repository contains code to train a self-supervised learning model on chest X-ray images that lack explicit annotations and evaluate this model's performance on pathology-classification tasks.

 <details>
   <summary>